Entada gigas

 What traditional systems uses this plant?

-This plant, known as the sea bean or monkey ladder, has been historically utilized by coastal indigenous communities for its large, buoyant seeds and massive woody vines.
+This plant, known as the sea bean or monkey ladder, has been traditionally utilized by coastal indigenous communities as a source of medicinal extracts, heavy-duty cordage, and symbolic ritual objects.

 What are the pharmacological activities of Entada gigas?